Best Productivity Apps to Improve Your Work

 Cons: It’s designed for a busy work environment, not for individuals

 Toggl Track aims to increase productivity at work and help your team be more efficient and organized.
 Its main feature is automated time tracking, which automatically records all the work an employee does in a day.
 As a result, the company can bill clients accurately.
 Project management is streamlined thanks to the app’s more than 100 integrations with other management tools, such as Asana, Google Calendar, Jira, QuickBooks, and more.
-Toggl Track also features invoicing, complex analytics, and reports.
+Toggl Track also offers invoicing, advanced analytics, and reporting.

 Related: Our overview of the best time-tracking apps (and yes, Toggl and Clockify are in).